 Duke Kunshan is closely monitoring developments surrounding the Covid-19 outbreak caused by novel coronavirus and is working hard to protect all our students, faculty and staff on campus and beyond.
 We will share updates as we have them here and on Facebook and Twitter.

 There have been no reported cases of Covid-19 on the DKU campus.
-As of March 25, Kunshan city had 19 confirmed cases.
-All 19 have recovered and been discharged from the hospital.
+Kunshan city had 19 confirmed cases, with all patients making a full recovery.

 Updates from Duke Kunshan University

-The DKU campus is closed except to essential personnel until futher notice.
-Our online instruction plan launched Feb.
-24. Read our Frequently Asked Questions for more information on Covid-19, DKU's emergency response, what this means for our undergraduate and Study Away programs, online courses for students, and international undergraduate admissions.
+The DKU campus will be closed except to essential personnel until May 11.
+Read our Frequently Asked Questions for more information on Covid-19, DKU's emergency response, what this means for our undergraduate and Study Away programs, online courses for students, and international undergraduate admissions.